 ACTIVITY LEADERS: George Pretty

-ACTIVITY PERSONNEL: George Pretty, Aaron Emiktowt, Ernie Kovacs (INSERT SIKU TOURS CREW and PLIMSOLL ASSISTANT)
+ACTIVITY PERSONNEL: George Pretty, Aaron Emiktowt, Ernie Kovacs, David Paliak, Jordan Emiktowt, Eric Emiktowt PLIMSOLL ASSISTANT)

 EXPERIENCE OF PERSONNEL Relevant to Activity):

 George Pretty has over 8 years experience working in film and television, shooting in remote locations around the world.
-He holds an undergraduate honors degree in Zoology focusing on animal behavior, and a post-graduate degree in ‘Producing & Directing Science & Natural History Documentary.
+He holds an undergraduate honors degree in Zoology focusing on animal behavior, and a post-graduate degree in Producing & Directing Science & Natural History Documentary.
 He is an experienced camera operator, assistant and a qualified drone pilot.

 Aaron Emiktowt is a highly experienced local captain and Arctic guide, having led numerous boat-based expeditions around Coats Island and throughout Nunavut.
-Aaron owns the cabin on the Island that the crew will be using as base camp, as well as the vessels being used that have sailed to Coats Island many times.
+Aaron owns the cabin on the Island that the crew will be using as base camp, as well as the vessels being used.
+He has used these vessles to sail to Coats Island many times.
 Aaron is fully aware of the environment and its challenges.
 Aaron will also be accompanied by two assistants, both whom are local and familiar with this setup.

+Ernie Kovacs is a highly experienced cameraman specializing in gyro-stabalized and underwater filming setups for natural history.
+He has filmed numerous wildlife sequences all over the world and is skilled in shooting in remote locations with delicate animals.

 PROPOSED ACTIVITY: